LemuelKL/CV/README.md

 # CV

-My personal curriculum vitae in TeX.
+My personal curriculum vitae in LuaLaTeX.

+- the main layout is inspired by the `moderncv` package
+- `RoyalPurple` as the theme colour

 ## Notes